jrhdoty/SwarmJS/README.md

 - velocityLimit
 - accelerationLimit

+**Force**

+A force that is passed as an option to Agent contains the following
+- a list of agent types that cause the force
+- area of effect
+- relative strength
+- function that is passed the agent and all neighboring agents that are within the area of the effect and are of the same type as one of the causing agents

+Forces can use agents' position, velocity or acceleration vectors to determine what the returned resulting force will be for a particular force.

 **new Swarm(agents, originX, originY, width, height)**

 Instantiate a new swarm with an array of Agents and the bounds of the simulation